 Every pavement maintenance contractor desires to lead a growing company, one that meets client’s needs and delivers A+ results, profitable results.
-But with today’s marketplace focusing on excellence at every turn -- and at a cost that’s more competitive than ever -- contractors are facing new challenges as they realize the importance of who they have executing the work.
+But with today’s marketplace focusing on excellence at every turn – and at a cost that’s more competitive than ever –contractors are facing new challenges as they realize the importance of who they have executing that work.

-While I’ll be expanding on this topic in a three-hour workshop at the 2015 National Pavement Expo in Nashville, let me carve out one important ingredient every successful contractor should embrace.
-Embracing this single ingredient can redirect the entire organization to be better led, followed and prepared for success.
+While I’ll be expanding on this topic in a three-hour workshop at the 2015 National Pavement Expo (NPE) in Nashville, let me carve out one important ingredient every successful contractor should embrace.
+Embracing this single ingredient can redirect the entire organization to be better led, followed and prepared for success: